Stage 1 Drought Restrictions

 systems for broken sprinkler heads, runoff and leaks.

-- Hosing of paved areas is prohibited.
-Includes sidewalks,
+- Hosing of paved areas and buildings is discouraged at this time.

 - Washing of any vehicle is limited to the use of a hand-held